jeremyButtler/bioTools/README.md

 # testing:

 The programs are built and debugged on Linux and then lightly tested on other OSs.
-It may invovle one or two light cases or just making sure it complies.
+So, not all features may tested on every OS.
+In this case may invovle one or two light cases or just making sure it complies.

 # List of tools